stzhang-patrick/stzhang-patrick.github.io/index.md

 <!-- My research interest centers around **modularization** and **micro-servitization** of large-scale AI systems, where various utilities can be achieved through decomposing and recomposing of modules.
 By encapsulating real-world information, knowledge, expertise, and experience into neural-based dense representations and sub-networks, backbone model and use-case-specific properties can be decoupled, facilitating more use-case-centric and computation-efficient solutions through the synergy of modules.
 Such architectural design enhances compatibility with distributed learning, providing augmented security essential for high-staking applications, such as neuroscience-driven human-AI interactions. -->

-My research interest is centered around the scaling of LLMs.
+My research interest is centered around the scaling of foundation models.
 The fundamental intelligence of LLMs is obtained from the pretraining stage, where exponential scaling leads to a linear reduction in test loss, as revealed by the scaling law.
-This has spurred my interest in exploring efficient scaling methods, such as MoE and model merging.
-Additionally, I am captivated by the concept of multimodal pretraining, which can be viewed as scaling across various modal dimensions.
+This has spurred my interest in exploring efficient scaling methods, including model architecture (MoE) and training stretegy (Cross Modal Generalization).

 <br>